-- Notify Shape Corp prior to any major repair, replacing of non-maintained parts, or modification to tooling/gages that would affect the dimensions of product. - Shape Corp owned tooling/gages must be identified with customer and or Shape asset tag, to be coordinated with our Shape Corp.
+- In the special circumstances where Shape builds and pays for a gage to be built on the outside, the expectation is that the supplier maintains, performs gage R&R, and calibrate unless otherwise noted on the SSOW. - Notify Shape Corp prior to any major repair, replacing of non-maintained parts, or modification to tooling/gages that would affect the dimensions of product including a poor gage R&R. - Shape Corp owned tooling/gages must be identified with customer and or Shape asset tag, to be coordinated with our Shape Corp.
 Program Team. - Gages used on Shape Corp. parts must be calibrated per the calibration due date as stated on the gages/checking aids.
 This includes but not limited to check fixtures, calipers, mic's, etc. - Preventative maintenance established and in place for all tooling/gages. - Inventory of spare parts for wearable items.